xinyu-dev/annotate_v/readme.md

 # annotate_v
-Antibody Annotation - A simple to use Python script annotating VH or VL sequences of an antibody using **Kabat**, **Chothia**, **Contact**, or **IMGT** schemes.
+Antibody Annotation - A simple to use Python script annotating VH or VL sequences of an antibody using **Kabat**, **Chothia**, **Martin** schemes.
 It utilizes the REST API interface of [Abnum](http://www.bioinf.org.uk/abs/abnum/) from Dr Andrew Martin's group at UCL

 # Description

-User provides a single-letter amino acid sequence of the VH or VL chain of an antibody, and specifies an annotation scheme (Kabat, Chothia, or Contact, or IMGT).
+User provides a single-letter amino acid sequence of the VH or VL chain of an antibody, and specifies an annotation scheme (Kabat, Chothia, or Martin).
 The script sends a request to [Abnum](http://www.bioinf.org.uk/abs/abnum/), which returns a string with each residue matched to its number.
 The script then identifies FR and CDR regions using definitions outlined [here](http://www.bioinf.org.uk/abs/info.html#kabatnum)<sup>1</sup>.
 It prints out the amino acid sequence of the FRs and CDRs, and returns a `list` of 2 `dict`.
 The first `dict` consists of `region: seq` pairs.
 The second `dict` consists of `number:residue` pairs.

-<sup>1</sup>Definitions for Kabat, Chothia, Contact, and IIMGT are same as listed in the table, except that for IMGT, H-CDR2 is defined as **H51-H57** in this script, as opposed to of **H51-H56** in the table.
-This slight revision generates result that matches that from [IMGT website](http://www.imgt.org/)

 # Dependencies
 - Imports `requests` module